odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 #.
 The :guilabel:`UMT Aduana` corresponds to the :guilabel:`Tariff Fraction`.

 .. image:: mexico/mx-external-trade-product.png
+   :align: center
-   :alt: Required External Trade Product fields.
+   :alt: Required external trade product fields.

 .. tip::
    - If the UoM code of the :guilabel:`Tariff Fraction` is `01`, the correct :guilabel:`UMT Aduana`